unpoly/unpoly2-slides/slides.md

 ## Why I think this is useful

-- You already have a CRUD interaction for users
+- You already have a CRUD interaction for companies
-- You can now embed the existing user CRUD into your company form
+- You can now embed the existing company form into your project form
-- The embedded interaction does not need to know when it's "done" or what to do when it's done.
-Instead the parent layer defines an acceptance condition and callback action.
+- **The embedded interaction does not need to know when it's "done" or what to do when it's done.** Instead the parent layer defines an acceptance condition and callback action.

 ---

 Accepting when an event is emitted
 ==================================

+Instead of waiting for a location to be reached, you may accept an overlay\
-You may also accept an overlay once a given event is observed on the overlay:
+once a given **event** is observed on the overlay:

 ```html
 <a href="/users/new"